Hello World

 Creating Components

-Each "page" in our application is a Lit web component:
+Each "page" in our application is a simple function that returns a Lit html template:

 State Definitions